Melbourne High School: History

 Ray Willis died in July 2004 as the school's longest serving principal, at the time of his death.

 In January 2005, Jeremy Ludowyke was appointed principal.
-In 2007 a new Arts Centre began construction and after nearly two years was officially opened by major donor and 'old boy' Lindsay Fox (who was asked to leave during his time as a student).
+In 2007 a new Arts Centre began construction and after nearly two years was officially opened by Lindsay Fox, a major donor and 'old boy' who had been asked to leave during his time as a student.

 In 2007, Year 9 students were assigned to produce their own 'Citizenship Statement'.
 The results were collated to create an official 'MHS Citizenship Statement' that details the school's expectations of its students and now appears in the student planner.

-The school admits that it is primarily seen as an academic school, but it also has a wide range of co-curricular traditions of music, with massed singing, formal assemblies and speech nights, the house and inter school sporting competitions, house choral competition, Army and Air Force cadet corps, and current affairs groups.
+The school admits that it is primarily seen as an academic school, but it also has a wide range of co-curricular traditions of music, with massed singing, formal assemblies and speech nights, intra and inter school sporting competitions, house choral competition, Army and Air Force cadet corps, and current affairs groups.

 During the 2020–21 COVID-19 pandemic, Melbourne High, along with every other school in Victoria, shifted to online learning from week 9 of term 1.
 While senior school students (years 10, 11 and 12) returned temporarily at the end of term 2, the majority of the school remained in online learning for an unprecedented 16 school weeks.
 School Assessed Coursework (SACs), required for the VCE was conducted via proctorship and a large portion of unit 4 of all subjects were omitted from the study design to alleviate pressure.
 All extra-curricular activities, as well as many house events which are critical to school culture, did not run during this period.

 In November 2020, Tony Mordini was appointed school principal.

+In July 2024, the school proposed a mandate requiring all Year 11 students to complete at least one Humanities, Arts, or LOTE (Language Other Than English) subject.
+The move sparked immense student backlash and a petition arguing that the policy limits VCE flexibility and excludes Commerce subjects like Economics.
+The mandate was later scrapped.

+In August 2026, principal Tony Mordini announced that he would be stepping down from his position to undertake a Principal Advisor role with the Department of Education.

 Academics

 Enrolment

 Melbourne High School is the only single-sex education selective state school for boys in Victoria which selects Year 9 students solely on the basis of performance in an entrance examination.
 Every year, over 1,400 apply to enter Year 9 for 336 places.
 These placements are based on their raw results in the entrance exam.
-Those who were within 5 marks of the cut-off-score or did not receive a place due to the "4% rule", which prevents more than 4% of another school's cohort entering Melbourne High, are asked to participate in the Principal's Discretionary Category.
+Those who were within 5 marks of the cut-off-score or did not receive a place due to the "4% rule", which prevents more than 4% of another school's cohort entering Melbourne High, are eligible to apply in the Principal's Discretionary Category.

-Usually 180 students are eligible to apply in this category and compete for just 15 allocated places.
+Usually 180 students are eligible to apply in this category and compete for 15 places.
 Students choosing to participate follow a complete application process involving: